Eman Mohammed is an award-winning photojournalist and Senior TED fellow currently based in Washington, DC.

-Her photographs have been published by The Guardian, CNN, Le Monde, VICE, The Washington Post, Geo International, Mother Jones, NPR, Marie Claire, and The Atlantic.
+Her photographs have been featured in renowned publications such as The Guardian, Le Monde, VICE, The Washington Post, Geo International, Mother Jones, NPR, CNN, Marie Claire, and The Atlantic.
+Moreover, her work has been recognized by various international organizations, and it has been acquired by the British Museum in London and The Harn Museum of Art at the University of Florida.

-Eman has been a TED fellow since 2014 and was selected as a Senior TED Fellow in 2019.
+Eman has been a TED fellow since 2014 and was chosen as a Senior TED Fellow in 2019.
+Her photographic memoir "The Cracks In My Lens" was released as a limited edition in 2022 in Vancouver.

 Eman Mohammed | Visual Journalist